Midlands 3 West (North)

 Counties 2 Midlands West (West) (formerly Midlands 3 West (North)) is a level 8 English Rugby Union league and level 3 of the Midlands League, made up of teams from the northern part of the West Midlands region including Shropshire, Staffordshire, parts of Birmingham and the West Midlands and occasionally Cheshire, with home and away matches played throughout the season.
 When this division began in 1992 it was known as Midlands West 2, until it was split into two regional divisions called Midlands 4 West (North) and Midlands 4 West (South) ahead of the 2000–01 season.
 Further restructuring of the Midlands leagues ahead of the 2009–10 season, led to it to adopt the name Midlands 3 West (North) and again following the RFU's Adult Competition Review, from season 2022-23 it was known, briefly as Counties 2 Midlands West (North), before the league was split East/West giving rise to its current name.

 Promoted teams tend to move up to Counties 2 Midlands West (North) or Counties 2 Midlands West (South) depending on location.
 Relegated teams typically drop to Midlands 4 West (North).
 Each year all clubs in the division also take part in the RFU Senior Vase - a level 8 national competition.

+2026-27

+Departing were Trentham (champions) and Wildenhall (runners-up) promoted to Counties 1 Midlands West (North) while Longton and Newcastle (Staffs) II were relegated.